Ultimate Guide to the Vegan Diet

-With so many alternative milks and soy products appearing on grocery store shelves lately, it should come as no surprise that veganism, and the vegan diet, is on the rise—about 3 percent of the U.S. population claims to be following this diet, up from 2 percent in 2012, according to a 2018 Gallup poll.
+With so many alternative milks and soy products appearing on grocery store shelves lately, it should come as no surprise that veganism is on the rise-about 3 percent of the U.S. population claims to be following a vegan diet, up from 2 percent in 2012, according to a 2018 Gallup poll.
 But there's a lot more to the diet than just being a stricter form of vegetarianism.
 From what it is, why people do it and the nutritional pros and cons, to a typical day's menu, we wanted to take a deep dive into the vegan diet and provide you with the ultimate guide to learning more and figuring out if it's right for you.

 Pictured recipe: Strawberry Spinach Salad with Avocado & Walnuts